-- In the A-Main drainage way, sheens were consistent in number, location, and observed physical characteristics throughout the monitoring period. - In the A-365W drainage way, sheens were consistent in the locations observed and were primarily brittle, but there was a decline in the number of sheens observed throughout the monitoring period. - In the A-365E drainage way, sheens were consistent in the locations observed, but the number of observed sheens declined throughout the monitoring period, and the sheens transitioned from non-brittle to brittle sheens during this time.
+- In the A-Main drainage way, sheens were consistent in number, location, and observed physical characteristics throughout the monitoring period. - In the A-365W drainage way, sheens were consistent in the locations observed and were primarily brittle, but there was a decline in the number of sheens observed throughout the monitoring period. - In the A-365E drainage way, sheens were consistent in the locations observed, but the number of observed sheens increased since January 20, 2014 with an increase in brittle sheens.
+However, the sheens transitioned from non-brittle to brittle sheens during the entire monitoring period.